Applying for a student visa in your home country

 Take time to read the websites referred to above.
-They contain a lot of very detailed information about the application procedures and also about the documents that you must provide.
-If your documents do not exactly match the requirements as set out in the Tier 4 Policy Guidance, your application will be refused and you will have wasted your application fee and a lot of time.
+They contain detailed information about the application procedures and the documents that you must provide.
+If your documents do not exactly match the requirements set out in the Tier 4 Policy Guidance, your application will be refused and you will have wasted your application fee and a lot of time.

 Step 2- Apply online

-You apply for Tier 4 entry clearance outside the UK, in the country where you live or where you have nationality.
-You can apply online, unless you are in Cuba, North Korea or Zimbabwe where you must apply in person.
+You apply for Tier 4 entry clearance outside the UK, in the country where you live or where you have residence.
+You must apply online, unless you are in North Korea where you must apply in person.

 Check the visa processing times in your home country for an indication of how long it will take for your application to be processed.